radix-platform/pkgtools/README.md

 ## [License](https://radix.pro/legal/licenses/)

-Code and documentation copyright 2009-2019 Andrey V. Kosteltsev.
+Code and documentation copyright 2009-2019 Andrey V. Kosteltsev.<br/>
 Code and documentation released under [the **Radix.pro** License](LICENSE).

 **The text of this license can be found on our website at:**